All the Singapore Airlines flying with kids information in one place. Including:

 BABY AND CHILD MEALS ON SINGAPORE AIRLINES

-Lastly, they have a Child Meal for Infants which is also made up of food items that are easy to bite, chew and digest but the portions are more substantial in terms of quantity and choice, compared to Post Weaning Meals.
+Lastly, they have a Child Meal for Infants which is also made up of food items that are easy to bite, chew and digest.
+Sauces are lighter based.

 Singapore Airlines also provide an exclusive inflight meal service, called Yummy!, which allows their young customers aged between 2 and 11 years travelling in Suites, First and Business class to select their main course before their flight.